thommcgrath/Beacon/docs/configs/spawnpoints/index.markdown

 {% include image.html file="dunes.png" file2x="dunes@2x.png" caption="The SE_Dunes point from the wiki is the Open Desert point in Beacon." %}

+Another option is to set the search field to _Creatures_ instead and search for the creature you're looking for.
+This will give you the same results as the wiki's spawn maps, but without the visuals of course.

+{% include image.html file="mantis.png" file2x="mantis@2x.png" caption="Searching for spawn points based on creature." %}

 {% include affectedkeys.html %}